 End of tour drop-off is not available for Alyeska Resort.

-Your guide will then take you to Earthquake Park and Point Woronzof, where you can take in the stunning view of the Anchorage skyline set against the backdrop of the Chugach Mountains and Cook Inlet.
+On this epic private Anchorage sightseeing tour, your guide will take you to Earthquake Park and Point Woronzof, where you can take in the stunning view of the Anchorage skyline set against the backdrop of the Chugach Mountains and Cook Inlet.
 You may even catch sight of a moose along the roadway!
 Next, stop at the busiest seaplane base in the world, Lake Hood.
 Watch as local bush pilots expertly land their planes and taxi to their landing docks.
 Following this stop, you’ll visit the incomparable Turnagain Arm and Beluga Point.
 Take in the majestic scenery and scout for Beluga whales, Dall sheep, mountain goats, black bears, and bald eagles.

 Your journey continues into Potter’s Marsh and the Anchorage Coastal Wildlife Refuge, a protected wildlife habitat home to many migratory species of birds in the summer.
 Next is a visit to Chugach State Park and the stunning vistas of Flattop Mountain.
 Get a bird’s eye view of the Municipality of Anchorage (which is larger than Rhode Island!) as well as views of Sleeping Lady, Denali, and the Alaska Range on clear days.
 As the tour comes to an end, you’ll head back downtown where your guide will point out the best restaurants, bars, gift shops, and art galleries before bidding farewell.
 A perfect introduction to the diverse area that is Anchorage!